-Factory Jeep has is to safety standards, and Jeep has to stand by them.
-Adding a lift, increasing wheel size or customizing the drive train of your Jeep may impact the safety standards that your vehicle has been tested against.
+Factory Jeep has is to safety standards, and Jeep must stand by them.
+Adding a lift, increasing wheel size, or customizing the drive train of your Jeep may impact on the safety standards that your vehicle has been tested against.
 There is a strong piece of mind knowing your vehicle meets or exceeds factory safety requirements.
-While anything can go wrong with any vehicle Mopar parts are generally of decent quality and build consistency that they can be relied upon.
+While anything can go wrong with any vehicle, Mopar parts are of decent quality and build consistency that they can be relied upon.
 I’ve heard many stories of catastrophic part failures and death wobble from modified Jeeps when owners cut corners and bought cheap to get the looks but avoid the costs.
 Be smart and be safety conscious.
 It’s your life at the wheel.

-Having a new Jeep Factory warranty is a great way to control costs.
-While many Jeep owners love “wrenching” on their vehicle some owners just like the piece of mind that a warranty covers their car for the first few years.
+Having a new Jeep Factory warranty is a terrific way to control costs.
+While many Jeep owners love “wrenching” their vehicle some owners just like the peace of mind that a warranty covers their car for the first few years.
 If you mod your truck, you may risk your warranty coverage.

-No shortage of factory parts and 3rd party parts.
+No shortage of factory parts and third-party parts.
 With a stock Jeep, you don’t have to wonder if your boutique customized lift is going to have spares two years down the road or if they’re even going to be in business.
-With everyone seemingly rushing to customize their Jeeps stock owners have the benefit of a nearly unlimited free parts supply chain.
-People are often giving away so many factory parts for free simply because there is so many available with everyone customizing their Jeep.
+With everyone rushing to customize their Jeeps stock owners have the benefit of an unlimited free parts supply chain.
+People are often giving away so many factory parts for free simply because there are so many available with everyone customizing their Jeep.

 Learn the fundamentals of Jeeping

-Driving your stock Jeep on beginner/intermediate trails will help you learn the fundamentals of off roading and lets you enjoy your vehicle without having any further outlay in cost.
-There are many trails all over the world where a stock Jeep is more than capable of completing them, so there is no need to rush into upgrades or spending money – just get out and explore.
+Driving your stock Jeep on beginner/intermediate trails will help you learn the fundamentals of off roading and let you enjoy your vehicle without having any further outlay in cost.
+There are many trails all over the world where a stock Jeep is more than capable of completing them, so there is no need to rush into upgrades or spend money – just get out and explore.

-There are lots of clubs, facebook groups, and forums on the internet to get out and discuss everything about ownership, off roading and trail riding.
+There are lots of clubs, Facebook groups, and forums on the internet to get out and discuss everything about ownership, off roading and trail riding.
 I suggest finding a local club and getting to know them.
-It’s a great way to source used parts, share knowledge, learn from the experiences of others.
+It’s a wonderful way to source used parts, share knowledge, learn from the experiences of others.

 Figure out what you like

 It’s fun to wheel, mud, trail ride and rock crawl and your Jeep can do all of these without any mods.
-This is a great way to see if you like doing these and help you define the mission of your vehicle and future mods.
+This is a wonderful way to see if you like doing these and help you define the mission of your vehicle and future mods.
 All too often we dream of doing things or are envious of what others achieve, but when you try them yourself, you may figure out it’s not for you.
 Not everyone loves bouncing off rocks in their car.
-Not everyone can drive along a single track shelf with a 1500 foot drop-off.
-Not everyone likes getting muddy and spending days cleaning out their car.
+Not everyone can drive along a single-track shelf with a 1500-foot drop-off.
+Not everyone likes getting muddy and spending days cleaning up their car.
 Now is the time to experiment and figure out what you want to do before you invest heavily in your vehicle.

 For me, my Jeep is a primary vehicle used to get kids to places, shop, run errands and as a daily driver.
-Because of that, the mods will be minimal, and anytime I take it out on an adventure I have to remember this.
+Because of that, the mods will be minimal, and anytime I take it out on an adventure I must remember this.

 I enjoy trail riding myself.
-I’ve had fun at the local off road park and loved every minute out there, but I know my Jeep is a daily driver, so I’m not going to do anything nuts.
+I’ve had fun at the local off-road park Hidden Falls Adventure Park and loved every minute out there, but I know my Jeep is a daily driver, so I’m not going to do anything nuts.
 One of my favorite off road adventures is heading up to Southern Colorado and exploring the magnificent San Juan mountains – The Jeep Capital of the World.
 We also love packing up our gear to head out to the unknown and just enjoy being able to explore off the beaten path.

-Moral of the story, don’t make the mistake of dumping so much money into your Jeep that you can’t afford to use it to do the fun things that even a stock Jeep can do.
-Get out, enjoy your Jeep and have fun.
-Don’t worry about all the mods, accessories and looks of your Jeep, Just get out and ENJOY IT!
+The moral of the story is don’t make the mistake of dumping so much money into your Jeep that you can’t afford to use it to do the fun things that even a stock Jeep can do.
+Get out, enjoy your Jeep, and have fun.
+Don’t worry about all the mods, accessories and looks of your Jeep, just get out and ENJOY IT!

 The best thing about such a large community is the ability to learn from others and more importantly not repeat their mistakes.
-The Jeep community is a fantastic group of people that come together to help each other out, help each other have fun and have a shared passion for their vehicle.
-Whatever your interest may be, you can start with a stock Jeep and try it out and work your way up building invaluable knowledge, experience, and capability in yourself and your vehicle.
-It’s a great stepping stone to more ambitious projects, or like me, you can be delighted with near stock configuration and enjoying everything about it.
+The Jeep community is a fantastic group of people that come together to help each other out, help each other have fun, and have a shared passion for their vehicle.
+Whatever your interest may be, you can start with a stock Jeep, try it out, and work your way up building invaluable knowledge, experience, and capability in yourself and your vehicle.
+It’s a great steppingstone to more ambitious projects, or like me, you can be delighted with near-stock configuration and enjoy everything about it.

 A Jeep is only as capable as the person driving it, and a Stock Jeep Wrangler is more than capable of building you up as a great driver regardless of what your end goals and mission are.
 We love hearing from other Jeep Owners, Leave your comments & feedback below – and your story of your first off road adventure.